the episode

 John McLarty: Judaizers, yeah.

-Kimberly Faith: is an isolated this is something to teach us today.
-Right?
+Kimberly Faith: This is not an isolated, this is something to teach us today, right?

 John McLarty: That’s this falling from grace.

-Kimberly Faith: I just wanna kind of take be the devil’s advocate here just for a minute, because I think that it’s easy for us to sit here and talk about they do this.
-They you know, people, meaning not us.
-But I’m just gonna say that I have fallen into this trap before.
-Not that I I was gonna lose my salvation, but becoming more trying to justify my behavior by giving God good works instead of giving him my heart.
+Kimberly Faith: I just want to kind of be the devil’s advocate here just for a minute, because I think that it’s easy for us to sit here and talk about they do this.
+They, you know, people, meaning not us.
+But I’m just going to say that I have fallen into this trap before.
+Not thinking that I was going to lose my salvation, but becoming more trying to justify my behavior by giving God good works instead of giving him my heart.
 You know?

 John McLarty: Yeah, that is a good point too.
 That’s falling from grace kind of in a different way, but falling from, you know, just the grace of serving God because we love him.